Hey Warriors, those of you who follow Pain Warrior Code on twitter would have seen a tweet that I posted recently;

-You guys already know my story so I won’t tell it again, but I only started the pain warrior code because God made it clear to me that my pain had a purpose; to bring some light in to all the darkness that spoonies were dealing with.
-I often find myself saying to people, that I would never have known about the spoonie community, if I didn’t experience the pain myself.
+Some of you may have already read my story, but I started the Pain Warrior Code after God revealed to me that my pain had a purpose; to bring some light and encouragement to those who are dealing with the darkness of chronic illness.
+If I didn’t experience the pain myself.
 Although it was hard and it took some time, I eventually came to understand and accept that my pain has been a contributing factor to a cause greater than just myself.
 It is to help people who are dealing with the same issues and need encouragement.
 Through this, I was taught how to use it to help others.

-Whether you realise it or not, a part of your pain’s purpose is also to teach you more about life.
-More about yourself and the people around you.
-It causes you to re-evaluate your lifestyle as you are forced to make adjustments to it.
-It is quite a revealer.
 Interestingly enough, pain is proof of what you are made of.
 You’re much stronger than you realise.
-We tend to get so caught up in our struggle as it chips away at us daily, that we often don’t acknowledge our strength until a non-pain warrior points it out to us!
+We get so caught up in our struggle (as it chips away at us daily) – that we often don’t acknowledge our strength until a non-pain warrior points it out to us!

-In life – with or without chronic pain, you are guaranteed to learn lessons from your experiences so long as your heart and mind are open to observing and reviewing your life.
-You will learn new things daily.
-But it means nothing if we don’t apply any of the knowledge to our lives and use it to help others navigate their way.
+We are guaranteed to learn lessons from our experiences if we keep our minds open and evaluate ourselves.
+People learn new things daily.
+However, it means nothing if we don’t apply any of the knowledge to our lives and use it to help others navigate their way.

 So pain warrior, I encourage you to use your pain.
-Don’t allow your pain to imprison you mentally.
-That form of imprisonment can hinder you from aiding somebody else.
 The control is in your hands to turn your pain around and do something great with it.
-Something you never even thought possible.
+Something that you never even thought possible.